Dovercourt Crypt was a haunted house in North Vancouver. It used to be open on the last few days in October and hosted fireworks on Halloween night.

 Below are some tips and suggestions to help you make the most of your Dovercourt Crypt experience.

 TIP #1: Maginnis Avenue is only about one block long, as is this tiny section of Dovercourt Road.
-Parking, therefore, is pretty limited.
+Parking is pretty limited.
 Plan to park on a nearby street and walk the rest of the way.

 TIP #2: Donate generously.
-The attraction is free, but it’s worth paying for and the BC Professional Fire Fighters’ Burn Fund is a great cause.
+The attraction is worth paying for and the BC Professional Fire Fighters’ Burn Fund is a great cause.

-TIP #4: Take young children and other timid folks to the “Hauntling Nights.”
+TIP #4: Take young children and other timid people to the “Hauntling Nights.”
 That’s when the scare factor gets turned down a bit.
-Halloween night is also a good time for little kids because of the trick or treating and evening fireworks.
-The house itself will still be too scary for most younger folks on the 31st though (and for some big folks too).
+Halloween night is also a good time for little kids because of the trick-or-treating.
+The house itself will still be too scary for most younger children on the 31st, though (and for some older people too).

-TIP #6: The fireworks on Halloween night are fun and free, but it’s not a huge event – it’s more for the neighbours.
+TIP #1: In years when it takes place, the fireworks on Halloween night are fun and free, but it’s not a huge event – it’s more for the neighbours.
 The pyrotechnics blast off from the street, and it’s a small road with lots of trees nearby, so don’t expect the Fourth of July.
-It’s nice though for people in the area.
+It’s nice, though, for people in the area.

-TIP #7: If you really want fireworks, check out the displays in Maple Ridge at the Celebrate the Night event on the last Sunday of October, or at Richmond’s Minoru Park with the Halloween Fireworks on October 31st.
+TIP #2: If you really want fireworks, check out the displays in Maple Ridge at the Celebrate the Night event on a weekend in late October, or at Richmond’s Minoru Park with the Halloween Fireworks on October 31st.

 Other Information

-For more information about the haunted house in North Vancouver’s Lynn Valley, see the Dovercourt Crypt Facebook page.
+See the Dovercourt Crypt Facebook page for more information about the haunted house in North Vancouver‘s Lynn Valley.

-For details about other similar attractions, including ones with ticketed admission, click Lower Mainland Haunted Houses.
+Click Lower Mainland Haunted Houses for detailes about other similar attractions, including ones with ticketed admission.

 Other articles that might be of interest include the following: